-Optional Minor (2) (Students can either take Minor (2) or 18 credit hours from any free elective courses.)
-(18.00 hours) Credit Hours Free Electives (9.00 hours) Credit Hours
+Required Minor (1) (18.00 hours) Credit Hours Optional Minor (2) (Students can either take Minor (2) or 18 credit hours from any free elective courses.)
+(18.00 hours) Credit Hours

 Minor in Korean Language

 The Minor in Korean Language is an 18-credit hour program.
 It aims to equip students with basic written and oral skills in Korean language in a range of contexts.
 Students will have the ability to analyze and translate very short texts from English and Arabic into Korean and vice versa.
 By the end of the courses, students should have acquired the skills necessary to take an exam set by the Korean Embassy, entitling them to a certificate issued by the embassy.